Cardi B Shows Off Her Bikini Body In A Tiny Crochet Two-Piece Just 8-Months After Baby

 But that wasn’t the only look at her amazing post-baby body Cardi’s fans got this week.

-The site reported that Offset was also keen to show off his stunning wife as he shared a video of the mom of one sporting a plunging floaty blue pattered dress and a matching sun hat during their getaway as they stepped onto a yacht.
+The site reported that Offset was also keen to show off his stunning wife as he shared a video of the mom of one sporting a plunging floaty blue patterned dress and a matching sun hat during their getaway as they stepped onto a yacht.

 He caressed her back as they embraced before then grabbing her booty in a video posted to social media.